replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 ### Updating Kubernetes

-If the application vendor has updated the version of Kubernetes in the installer since the last time the script was run, it will begin an upgrade of Kubernetes.
+If the application vendor has updated the version of Kubernetes in the installer since the last time the script was run, it begins an upgrade of Kubernetes.
 The script prints a prompt to continue with the upgrade of the local primary node.

 ```bash
     Drain local node and apply upgrade?